Affiliate Marketing Vs Dropshipping? Which Is More Profitable in 2024?

 Affiliate marketing provides a way to earn money by recommending other products or services.
 This style of marketing works through the power of recommendations.

-In another study by Hubspot, 21 per cent of users bought a product based on influencer recommendations.
-Considering 72 per cent of Gen Zs and Millenials follow at least some influencers, it’s easy to see how affiliate marketers can have significant sway over a consumer’s purchasing decisions.
+In another study by HubSpot, 21 per cent of users bought a product based on influencer recommendations.
+Considering that 77 per cent of Gen Z individuals (ages 13-24) and 50 per cent of Millennials follow social media influencers, it’s easy to see how affiliate marketers can have significant sway over a consumer’s purchasing decisions.

 Types of affiliate marketing